 - Speed: on top of mattering for collision impacts and mass comparisons, the simple truth of speed is that you probably want to avoid having a unit that is both relatively fast and has three tons of armour on it.

 - Attributes: they can be cool, but nobody is cool anymore when everybody has all the attributes, so use them with moderation and understand what they do.
-I’ve seen many that don’t know what’s the actual effect of Causes Fear (-8 Leadership aura unless target also causes it or is immpsy), or that make a unit both unbreakable and immpsy, which is useless.
-Actually, most of the time just pretend Unbreakable doesn’t exist.
+I’ve seen many that don’t know what’s the actual effect of Causes Fear (-8 Leadership aura, unless target also causes it or is immpsy), or that make a unit both unbreakable and immpsy, which is useless.
+Actually, normally just pretend Unbreakable and Perfect Vigour don’t even exist.

 - Cost: costs are tricky, because there’s basically no chance that two different units priced at about 700 will be exactly worth the same in all prospects.
 You might be satisfied with pricing the Fonzies at 800ish due to their performance, and then a 700-cost anti-infantry unit comes and completely wrecks them.
 It happens.
 Just try your best.
 More importantly, keep in mind that there is no cost high enough to justify a unit from single-handedly nuking half the battlefield.

 - Animations: this is actually quite a painful note.
 Many unit attacks are quite animation-driven in WH and will need special attention.
 Typicall it’s chariots, each dealing damage according to its parameters in collision attacks, charge impacts, draught mounts and crew members, which for the moment I’ll spare you.
 Sometimes it’s slightly straightforward and an animation will only support so much reload speed or so much splash attack size.
 Sometimes you have Nakai hitting like thrice during the same charge animation.
 In practice, you don’t have a foolproof way of telling how something like a big monster or chariot unit will behave before testing.